LukasDrsman/edupage-homework/README.md

 # edupage-homework
-Simple web scraper to retrieve homework from EduPage, written in python.
+Simple web scraper to retrieve homework from EduPage